 For most girls, you can’t go wrong with a pair of simple, white sneakers that are free of trendy details and bright accents.
 But, again, her personality is going to really come into play here.
 If she’s a tomboy, a girly girl, or obsessed with, say, orange — you should use these attributes to guide your selection.

 Some kids will get away without ever having to wear dress shoes to school.
 I think — at least for a couple of grades — I was one of those girls myself.
 But, a lot of students will have at least one or two occasions where they’ll need to dress up… choir concerts, awards assemblies, and so forth.

-For those occasions, it’s good to have a pair of dress shoes in the closet.
+For those occasions, it’s good to have a pair of shoes for performers in the closet..
 But don’t buy them too far in advance, or if you’re unsure whether or not they’ll be needed.
 Your daughter’s shoe size might change before she gets a chance to wear them.